-To manually estimate your cost to purchase service credit:
+To estimate your cost to purchase service credit:

-- 1. Multiply the amount of service credit (years) you want to purchase by the contribution rate for your age. - 2.
+- 1. Multiply the amount of service credit (years) you want to purchase by the contribution rate for your age.
+Use the "Permissive service credit contribution rates table" on the next page. - 2.
 Multiply the result by your highest annual compensation earnable during the last three years.